ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable/README.md

 - **Morpher-S** — a texture- and geometry-aware **segmentation network** that produces stable, boundary-resolved swarm masks.
 - **Morpher-F** — an **autoregressive temporal forecasting model** that operates directly in **mask space** to predict the future evolution of swarming colony morphology.

-TexPol-Net provides a high-quality morphological substrate, while **Morpher serves as the core model** for long-horizon, geometry-consistent forecasting.
+Morpher-S provides a high-quality morphological substrate, while **Morpher-F serves as the core model** for long-horizon, geometry-consistent forecasting.

 ---